mediafinger/rabbitmq_info/README.markdown

 ### Decoupling services

-Decoupling services by introducing an asynchronous messaging system between them, allows to scale systems independently.
+Decoupling services by introducing an asynchronous messaging system between them, allows to change and scale systems independently.

+Extracting parts of an application to a new service becomes simpler.
+No URLs have to be adapted, instead adding a new subscriber to a message queue.

+Background worker are a subset of subset of messaging systems.

+### Decoupling services

 The message broker distributes messages and can in this process throttle the load towards the message receiving systems.
 This can reduce failure rate in peak times and at the same time speed up the systems sending messages, as they are no longer blocked by waiting for an answer of a potentially slow system.
 This can go as far as decoupling your database writes.

+### Decoupling services

-The message broker inform multiple systems about changes and events.
+The message broker can inform multiple systems about changes and events.
 This allows to add new functionality seamlessly.
 It can replicate data and events to data centers in other regions to achieve high availability.

-Extracting parts of an application to a new service becomes simpler.
-No URLs have to be adapted, instead add a new subscriber to a message queue.
+This raises the guarantees of message delivery and better performing front end apps for customers around the globe.

 ### Features and benefits